akoenig/angular-deckgrid/README.md

     ...

 This will define that for a device with a maximum screen width of 480px, only one column should be used.
 As I mentioned before.
 It is completely up to you how to define the column sizes.
 Go crazy.
+Although this example represents an adaptive kind of layout you are able to realize a responsive layout as well.
+The module is for the segmentation part, you have the full control over your layout.

 ## Changelog